 - Friday, April 26 – PROJECT WORK and celebration

-- Saturday, April 27 – Return to Colombo, travel home
+- Saturday, April 27 – Return to Colombo, travel home or continue to travel

 The entire program and flight costs are 100% tax deductible when paid through DWC.
 You can also fundraise and we will issue charitable receipts for donations $20 CDN or greater.